 (1) These Procedures are intended to give effect to the uniform implementation of the Academic Promotions Policy.

-(4) Other material verifying the claims made in the application for promotion may be forwarded to the Promotions Committee Secretary.
+(5) Applicants may provide other material, in addition to their application, verifying the claims made in the application for promotion.
+This material will be held by the Committee Secretary and made available to panel members if requested.
 Only material, which is directly referred to in the application, should be included and must not exceed 12 items.

-(6) As part of their application, applicants must provide the names and contact details for their referees as follows:
+(7) As part of their application, applicants must provide the names and contract details for their referees as follows:

 (8) The role of referees is not primarily to act as advocates for the applicant, but to provide informed and knowledge-based advice to the Promotions Committee on the claims made in the application and the significance of the evidence presented in support of those claims.
 Applicants should not include their supervisor, Head of Work Unit or relevant Executive Member as referees.
 For this purpose, Adjunct/Emeritus appointments of this University are NOT considered external to the University.

 (9) HR Services will forward the completed application and Academic Staff Portfolio to the relevant supervisor for a Supervisor's Report to be completed and comments on the applicant's record of performance in the context of the criteria for promotion to be provided.
 After the report has been referred to the Head of School/Director for comment, the applicant must see the comments provided by the supervisor and Head of Work Unit and sign the report as evidence that this has been done, before returning the report to the Director, Human Resources.